-D28.
-Sir, the Government will commit \$450 million over five years to start a Public-Private Co-Innovation Partnership.
-And this initiative aims to spur private sector R&D by bringing together government agencies and companies to co-develop innovation solutions.

 D29.
-Mr Zaqy Mohamad had sought further details on the scope and measures of success.
+Sir/Madam, the Government will commit \$450 million over five years to start a Public-Private Co-Innovation Partnership.
+This initiative aims to spur private sector R&D by bringing together government agencies and companies to co-develop innovation solutions that the government needs.
+This allows the Government to achieve the twin objectives of enhancing public service delivery and cultivating innovative enterprise.

 D30.
+Mr Zaqy Mohamad had sought further details on the scope and success measures of the Public-Private Co-Innovation Partnership.

-Sir, the Co-Innovation Partnership will focus on innovations that can meet public sector needs, and which can eventually be exported to the region.
+D31.
+Sir/Madam, the Co-Innovation Partnership will focus on innovations that can meet public sector needs, and which can eventually be exported to the region.
 For a start, we will look at areas such as urban mobility, energy efficiency, and environmental sustainability.

-D31.
-We would seek to increase the number of public-private collaborations, and innovative products and services.
-However, we will not just focus on numbers.
+D32.
+With regard to indicators of success, we would seek to increase the number of public-private collaborations, and innovative products and services.
+However, we are mindful not to just focus on numbers.
 The government recognises that risks are inherent in the innovation process and accepts that not all collaborations may succeed.
 The emphasis should be on creating opportunities for the public and private sectors to innovate together.